-It's not a bad idea to order a few extra camp shirts so you will be prepared should you receive any last-minute registrations.
-If you use a generic design that is not date-specific they can be re-used.
+It's not a bad idea to order a few extra camp shirts should you receive any last-minute registrations.
+If you use a generic design that is not date specific they can always be reused.
 You would not want to turn away a paying customer or excited child!